BHUTAN: LAND OF THE THUNDER DRAGON

 Rates for journey at bottom of page

 Arrive Paro and check into the Gangtey Palace Hotel.
-Your first Bhutanese meal in a restaurant in downtown Paro, followed by visit to the Paro Tsechu, a centuries old religious festival, with costumed dancing monks and music.
-The festival is performed yearly and is a joyous and colorful event, a not to be missed part of your Bhutan trip.
+Your first Bhutanese meal in a restaurant in downtown Paro, followed by exploration of Paro town.
 Spend the late afternoon and evening relaxing at the hotel, a former palace as the name implies.

-Morning visit to the Paro Tsechu (festival) We’ll also explore the Paro Dzong, site of the festival, and one of the many fortresses/monasteries still in use today, nearly 4 centuries after construction.
+Morning visit to the National Museum and the Paro Dzong.
+The museum is in the former watch tower of the dzong and provides a good introduction to Bhutanese culture and history.
+The Paro Dzong is just one of the many fortresses/monasteries still in use today, nearly 4 centuries after construction.
 Ninety minute afternoon drive to Thimphu, the capital of Bhutan.
 Overnight at Druk Hotel.

 Full day to explore Thimphu.
 We’ll visit the School of Traditional Arts, paper making factory, and Folk Heritage Museum.
 Afternoon free to wander the town, an opportunity to see how the Bhutanese have adapted to the 21st century.
 Overnight at Druk Hotel.